-B2B Division.
+Our B2B operations fall under the Slots Spain Division.
 In the manufacturing of slot machines for Spain, there is a high level of competition between a small number of manufacturers.
 We believe that the Spanish slot machine market is a separate market from the international slot machine market due to consumer preferences and Spanish regulations which impose, among other matters, specific design requirements on slot machines that are not placed in casinos.
 In slot machine manufacturing, our main competitors in Spain are Recreativos Franco and Novomatic.